Dare County Vehicle Impound Guide

 How to Find Your Vehicle

-- Reference your case number: When you call, be sure to have your case number ready (if you have it).
-This will help them locate your vehicle quickly.
+- Reference your booking number: Having your booking number ready when you call the Dare County Sheriff's Office can help them locate your vehicle information more quickly.

 What You Need to Retrieve Your Vehicle